PiraMew/Maesa_sptree/README.md

     - `optrimal_prepare`: files before optrimal
     - `optrimal_ready`: files ready for optrimal and also outputs from optrimal
     - `alignments_for_editing`: trimmed alignments for manaul editing
-    - `àlignments_edited`: alignments after manual editing, plus a subdirectory `noempty` for alignments that remove empty sequences (_noempty.fasta) and also alignments without outgroup sequences (_noOG.fasta)
+    - `alignments_edited`: alignments after manual editing, plus a subdirectory `noempty` for alignments that remove empty sequences (_noempty.fasta) and also alignments without outgroup sequences (_noOG.fasta)
     - `addOGexons`: alignments which exon outgroups were added to.
 These OGexonadded alignments are ready for further analysis.
     - `iqtree_prepare`: clean alignments (no exon1 and exon2) and partition files, and a subdirectory containing a set of 10 MLtrees for each alignments for RogueNaRok.
     -  `RNR`: everything produced during RNR to detect and prune rogue taxa plus pruned alignments
+    -  `prelim_iqtree`: first gene trees from IQ-Tree before Treeshrink
-    -
+    -  `treeshrink`: for TreeShrink analysis
+    -  `alignments_edited_2nd`: already checked for long branches and edited alignments for final tree building
+    -  `finaltree`: final gene trees from IQ-tree and species tree  from ASTRAL

 ## 1. Quality Control and Read Trimming